May 29, 2014

 Can the “LEGO Movie” Inspire Us to Survive Climate Change?

-The surprisingly good film points to a future when improvisation might be the key to planetary survival.
+The surprisingly good LEGO Movie points to a future when improvisation might be the key to planetary survival.

 Illustration by Adam Lucas; made with LEGO font by lineto.